Highly irregular separated nets: Introduction

-Our approach to proving Theorem~\ref{thm:main_result} follows the strategy established by McMullen~\cite{McM} and Burago, Kleiner~\cite{BK1}, where existence of non-bilipschitz equivalent nets is established via the construction of non-realisable density functions.
-In the present work, we construct non-realisable density functions for a larger class of homeomorphisms.
+Our approach to proving Theorems~\ref{thm:main_result_weak} follows the strategy established by McMullen~\cite{McM} and Burago, Kleiner~\cite{BK1}, where existence of bilipschitz non-equivalent nets is established via the construction of non-realisable density\footnote{By a \emph{density} we mean a non-negative integrable function.
+Sometimes such functions are called \emph{weights} in the literature.} functions.
+McMullen~\cite{McM} and Burago, Kleiner~\cite{BK1} constructed examples of bounded measurable functions $\rho\colon [0,1]^d\to(0,\infty)$ with $\inf\rho>0$ that do not admit any bilipschitz solution $f\colon [0,1]^d\to\R^d$ to the \emph{pushforward equation}

+In fact, Burago and Kleiner~\cite{BK1} produced $\rho$ that is, in addition, continuous.
+These examples answered another long-standing open question, reportedly posed by Moser and Reimann in the 1960's (see \cite[p.1]{BK2}), and fall into a larger area of research in which the solvability of \eqref{eq:pushforward} is studied under various regularity assumptions on $\rho$ and/or imposing restrictions on the solution $f$; see, e.g., \cite{Moser, Reimann, DMo, Ye, RY, AlgorithmicRY, CDK09}.
+Accordingly, the present work also contributes to this setting; more specifically to the question of solvability of \eqref{eq:pushforward} for $f$ of a prescribed regularity.